amogneandualem/DSG-and-MSAF-for-Long-Tailed-microfossil-Classification/README.md

 Retains only images that pass both thresholds (≥0.85 and ≥0.80 by default).

-Moves accepted images to a curated folder for training.
+Moves accepted images to a curated training folder.

 3. Training with DSG and MSAF
 Train the DINOv3 backbone with MSAF and DSG:

 bash
-cd "Model Tranining/DINOV3/MSAF_DSG_FINAL"
+cd "Model Training/DINOV3/MSAF_DSG_FINAL."
 python train_dinov3_msaf_dsg_final.py
 Key features: